lukewduncan/nodejs-task/README.md

   * Services
     * Services encapsulate all of the information needed to execute a method or process.
 This is where the logic goes to complete the Controller action so that we can keep our controllers "skinny".
 By encapsulating all of our methods, although it wasn't done in this app, it would be easy to setup some sort of background processor for these services so we can choose our execution lifecycle (which functions are more important).

+On top of this structure, testing was also implemented using Mocha, Chai and Chai-HTTP for requests.
+The test suite covers all the basic CRUD actions.

 ### Extras Implemented
 Here are some of the extras I implemented according to the project spec
 * Users created as administrators.
 I simply attached an `admin` attribute on the User model.
 Most of the admin logic lays behind the Book model, so I implemented a `confirmOwnership` method on Book to see who was making the requests on certain records.